jovixv/dataforseo_client/README.md

 ## Documentation

-Please refer to our extensive [Wiki documentation](https://github.com/dataforseo_client/api/wiki) for more information.
+Please refer to our extensive [Wiki documentation](https://github.com/jovixv/dataforseo_client/wiki) for more information.

-## Support

-For answers you may not find in the Wiki, avoid posting issues.
-Feel free to ask for support on the dedicated [Slack](https://larachat.slack.com/messages/api/) room.
-Make sure to mention **@jasonlewis** so he is notified.

 ## License